 Cleaning hobby lead came

 Q: I am struggling with my stained glass project.
-How do you clean the simple leaded angel after soldering so that corrosion doesn’t form on the hobby came?
+How do you clean the simple leaded angel after soldering so that corrosion doesn’t form on the hobby lead came?

 A: You can clean the tallow (or other types of flux) off with a wire or suede brush until it’s shiny.
 If you’re using a wire brush, be sure to use one from a stained glass supplier, as they’re less harsh than standard wire brushes, and won’t scratch your lead came so much.
 I prefer suede brushes; they’re softer still.